College Search

 Academic

-Students enrolled in this program take the following types of inclusive courses (with students who don't have disabilities): Typical Continuing Education courses
+Students enrolled in this program take the following types of inclusive courses (with students who don't have disabilities): Students do not take typical college courses

 Percentage of academic time spent in inclusive courses (with students who don't have disabilities): 100%